 Short answer: We have no idea.

-Countless teams of scientists around the world are developing serological tests to detect antibodies related to Covid-19, including researchers at the Centers for Disease Control (CDC).
+Countless teams of scientists around the world are developing serological tests to detect antibodies related to Covid-19.
 Last Thursday, the US Food and Drug Administration approved the first test for antibodies test for Covid-19, though it is intended as a diagnostic test for active infections.

 Last week, a team of scientists at Stanford University conducted finger-prick blood tests on 3,200 volunteers to help refine their antibody test.
 Likewise, in Italy, an entire town of 3,000 people that already received swab tests is now in the process of providing blood samples to follow-up on the diagnostic data with antibody studies.

-Regardless, there have also been setbacks with the roughly 100 test kits for these antibodies that are already in development.
+Regardless of this initial progress, there have also been setbacks with the roughly 100 test kits for these antibodies that are in development.
 None of these tests are close to reaching the high bar required for public distribution.

 "There’s so much we really don’t know"